openMF/mifos-mobile/.github/CONTRIBUTING.md

 ### Pull request guidelines

 If you can, please submit a pull request with the fix or improvements including tests.

-1. Fork the project on GitHub
+* Fork the project on GitHub
-2. Create a feature branch
+* Create a feature branch
-3. Write tests and code
+* Write tests and code
-4. Run the CheckStyle, PMD, Findbugs code analysis tools with `gradlew check` to make sure you have written quality code.
+* Run the CheckStyle, PMD, Findbugs code analysis tools with `gradlew check` to make sure you have written quality code.
-5. If you have multiple commits please combine them into one commit by squashing them.
+* If you have multiple commits please combine them into one commit by squashing them.
 See [this article](http://eli.thegreenplace.net/2014/02/19/squashing-github-pull-requests-into-a-single-commit) and [this Git documentation](http://git-scm.com/book/en/Git-Tools-Rewriting-History#Squashing-Commits) for instructions.
-6. Please follow the commit message [guidelines](https://github.com/openMF/self-service-app/wiki/Commit-Style-Guide) before making PR
+* Please follow the commit message [guidelines](https://github.com/openMF/self-service-app/wiki/Commit-Style-Guide) before making PR.
-7. Push the commit to your fork
+* Push the commit to your fork
-8. Submit a pull request with a motive for your change and the method you used to achieve it
+* Submit a pull request with a motive for your change and the method you used to achieve it with `development` branch.

 We will accept pull requests if: